testdouble/suture/README.md

   subordinate to it) to make sure our characterization test sufficiently exercises it
-  * identify incidental coverage of code paths that are outside the scope of what we hope to refactor, and in turn analyzing whether `LegacyWorker` has side effects we didn't anticipate and should additionally write tests for
+  * identify incidental coverage of code paths that are outside the scope of what we hope to refactor.
+This will help to see if `LegacyWorker` has side effects we didn't anticipate and should additionally write tests for.

 ### 5. Specify and test a path for new code

-Once our automated characterization test of our recordings is passing, then we can start work on a `NewWorker`.
-To get started, we can update our Suture
+Once the automated characterization test of our recordings is passing, then we can start work on a `NewWorker`.
+To get started, we update our Suture
 configuration:

 ``` ruby